Afrocybersamurai/GRC-Project/README.md

 **Consistent Reporting and Documentation:**
 As part of the CMP execution, each monitoring activity resulted in the generation of deliverables such as logs, reports, and analysis documents.
 These deliverables were crucial in providing evidence of the ongoing effectiveness of the security controls.
 For example, Security Monitoring Logs and Incident Response Reports were generated daily, providing a continuous stream of data to support the security posture of the system.

-More information can be found in the LionSec Continous Monitoring Plan.xlsx file.
+More information can be found in the JohnDoe&Co Continous Monitoring Plan.xlsx file.

 <br />